vkvam/fpipe/README.md

 python framework for data manipulation and metadata extraction built around the python file-like api.

+*Disclaimer: framework is currently in Alpha, production use discouraged*

 ### Installing

 Designed for python 3.7, for S3 support you need boto3